matrix-org/matrix-spec-proposals/attic/v1_registration_login.rst

 can request from the server a complete description of all of its acceptable flows of the registration or login process.
 It can then inspect the list of returned flows looking for one for which it believes it can complete all of the required stages, and perform it.
-As each home server may have different ways of logging in, the client needs to know how they should login.
+As each homeserver may have different ways of logging in, the client needs to know how they should login.
 All distinct login stages MUST have a corresponding ``type``.
 A ``type`` is a namespaced string which details the mechanism for logging in.